ADGEfficiency/data-science-south/content/lessons/git.md

 The remote allows developers to share their work.

-A remote repository can be created using `lang:shell-session:$ git remote add`, and it can be connected to a local repository using `lang:shell-session:$ git push` and `lang:shell-session:$ git pull`.
+A remote repository can be created using `$ git remote add`, and it can be connected to a local repository using `$ git push` and `$ git pull`.

 ### Initializing a Repo

-The `lang:shell-session:$ git init` command is used to initialize a new repository in the current directory:
+The `$ git init` command is used to initialize a new repository in the current directory:

 ```shell-session
 $ git init
 Initialized empty Git repository in .git/
 ```

-It creates a directory `lang:shell-session:.git`, that contains data for the new Git repository:
+It creates a directory `.git`, that contains data for the new Git repository:

 ```shell-session
 $ ls .git
 HEAD            config          description     hooks           info            objects         refs
 ```

-You don't need to understand or look at these files - the most important thing to know is that the `lang:shell-session:.git` folder is where Git will store the entire history of your Git project:
+You don't need to understand or look at these files - the most important thing to know is that the `.git` folder is where Git will store the entire history of your Git project:

 ```shell-session
 $ tree .git